nimwegenLab/RealTrace/README.md

 var_dx = 1e-4, 1e-5
 var_dg = 1, 1e-2
 ```
 ALL parameters are restricted to positive numbers by default avoiding unphysical/meaningless parameter ranges.
-By setting the lower bound in the parameter file, one can overwrite the lower bounds of the parameters.
+However, this can be overwritten by setting bounds

-During the maximization, the s will be the initial step size.
+During the maximization, the step will be the initial step size.
 From nlopt doc:
 "For derivative-free local-optimization algorithms, the optimizer must somehow decide on some initial step size to perturb x by when it begins the optimization.
 This step size should be big enough that the value of the objective changes significantly, but not too big if you want to find the local optimum nearest to x."

 ### 2.2 Using segments
-To analyze data sets that contain data points that shall be fitted by a different set of underlying parameters, segment indices can be used.
+To analyze data sets that contain data points that need be fitted by a different set of underlying parameters, segment indices can be used.
 For that, a `segment_col` in the `csv_config` file can be specified.
 This column should contain the _segment index_ specifying for each data point to which segment it belongs.
 The segment indices are required to be consecutive and start at index 0.

 The likelihood maximization that determines the parameter estimates is run independently for each segment.
 That means there is no difference between running different segments in separate runs or as part of the same data set.
 The same behavior is used for 1d scans.
 However, the predictions as well as the calculation of the joint probabilities that are used for the correlation functions are calculated by iterating through the entire data set.
 For that, the following scheme is used
 ![](Segments_scheme.png)
-Where each step involves two calculations: the calculation of the new prior which depends on the parameters of the biophysical model and the calculation of the posterior which depends on the parameters of the measurement noise.
 Note, that the prior calculation to go from time points 2 to 3 and vice versa both take the parameters of the 0th segment.

 For each segment in the data set one parameter file is required submitted in the order of the segment indices.
 For example:
 ```